aamc.org does not support this web browser.

 • In March 2024, the Center began a year-long project to implement and evaluate the Principles of Trustworthiness Toolkit with four communities and their multisector partners.
 The cohort will assess changes in collaboration, engagement, and trustworthiness among those that participate.

 • The Center issued a call for storytelling collaborators to seek environmental justice champions to work with the Center and share their successes and challenge narratives that obstruct their local environmental justice work.
-The stories of five selected teams will be shared over the next year.
+The stories of five selected teams will be shared throughout late 2024 and 2025

 What happens next